The following is taken

 to the corner (now where the Gasthouse is), he would shout; "Links

 um die Ecke, Varvart marz."
+(To the left around the corner, forward march.)
 Then up the street to the park they

 and promoting of this new organization was first done by Herr Josef